 How do you know if you have a self chinchilla?

 1. Does your self colored rabbit — black, blue, chocolate, or lilac — have incorrect or mottled eye color?
 This isn’t a necessity, but can be an indicator.

 2. Is your self colored rabbit out of chinchilla or silver marten lines?

 3. Breed it to a REW, preferably one that you know is an agouti or tan.
 Did you get any chestnuts or otters?
 Any torts, oranges, or creams?
 Then it is definitely NOT a self-chin.
-Breed it to a chinchilla or an otter.
+Breed it to a chinchilla or a silver marten.
 Did you get any otters, opals, or chestnuts?
 Then it is definitely not a self-chin.
 All the test breeding possibilities would take a long time to explain, but basically if you breed a black to a rabbit with a lower c-series gene and you get a full color C- variety, it’s not a self chin.

 4. If neither of it’s parents show the full color gene, it cannot be a true black.
 A true black CANNOT be out of TWO chinchillas, silver martens, sable martens, seals, smoke pearls, smoke pearl martens, sables, REW’s, or himalayans.

 Now here’s the really interesting coat color genetics stuff…

 All rabbit varieties are created by the interplay of two “colors of paint”.
 A more correct term would be “pigments”.
 Some of the ABCDE gene series change the shade of the pigments, and others change how they are arranged.

 The two pigments can be referred to as “light” and “dark,” for the purpose of making things easier to understand.